top of page

 What is Cryotherapy?

-Cryotherapy involves exposing the body to extremely cold temperatures, typically between -100°C and -200°C, for a short period of time.
-This exposure can be achieved through whole-body cryotherapy (WBC), where the entire body is submerged in a cryotherapy chamber, or localized cryotherapy, where only specific areas of the body are exposed to cold temperatures using devices like ice packs or cold therapy machines.
+Cryotherapy is a therapeutic treatment that involves exposing the body to extremely cold temperatures — typically between -100°C and -200°C (-148°F to -328°F) — for two to four minutes.
+This can be done through whole-body cryotherapy (WBC) in a specialized chamber, or through localized cryotherapy using targeted devices like ice packs or cold wands.

 The exact mechanisms by which cryotherapy works are not fully understood, but several theories have been proposed.
 One theory suggests that the cold temperatures cause vasoconstriction or narrowing of the blood vessels.
 This constriction reduces blood flow to the affected area, potentially reducing inflammation and pain.
 When the body is warmed up, the blood vessels dilate, increasing blood flow and promoting healing.